phoopee3/creating-blocks-using-acf/ACF Blocks.md

 - You have good knowledge of PHP, but are not strong in Javascript
 - You have an idea for a layout for your site, but can't find the right block, or combination of blocks that fits your needs

-^ You are comfortable using ACF and want to add more functionality to the block editor without having to learn React ^ You have good knowledge of PHP, but are not strong in Javascript - you want to add more functionality to the block editor without having to learn React
+^ You are comfortable using ACF and want to add more functionality to the block editor without having to learn React.

+^ You have good knowledge of PHP, but are not strong in Javascript - you want to add more functionality to the block editor without having to learn React.

-^ You have an idea for a layout for your site, but can't find the right block, or combination of blocks that fits your needs, so you want to build your own
+^ You have an idea for a layout for your site, but can't find the right block, or combination of blocks that fits your needs, so you want to build your own.

 ---